- What Is a Work Breakdown Structure (WBS)?

 ProjectManager’s online Gantt charts feature a column for the WBS code—learn more

-Making a WBS is the first step in developing a project schedule.
+Making a WBS is the first step in developing a project scope baseline and a project schedule.
 It defines all the work that needs to be completed (and in what order) to achieve the project goals and objectives.
 By visualizing your project in this manner, you can understand your project scope, and allocate resources for all your project tasks.

 A well-constructed work breakdown structure helps with important project management process groups and knowledge areas such as: